What Is IOTA?

 Since computing power in the Tangle grows as the network grows, IOTA is promising free, fast transactions.
 It’s also designed to process micro-payments and payments between machines, facilitating a whole machine-to-machine micro-economy.

 While IOTA makes big promises, the technology is still new, and it’s not without its detractors.
-In this article, we’ll look at how IOTA works, what it might be used for, some of the criticisms it’s facing, and whether you should invest in the token.
+In this article, we’ll look at:

 - Launched: June 11, 2016